doctolib/pg_check_indexes/README.md

 ## Credits and License
 This program was developed by [Doctolib](https://www.doctolib.fr).

-It's licensed under the standard Mit license.
+It's licensed under the standard MIT license.